-MSU Percussion students chosen to peform at prominent convention.
+MSU Percussion students chosen to perform at prominent convention.

 Yun Ju “Alice” Pan promised herself that one day she would play percussion at the ultimate conference for percussionists.
 In November 2017, Pan realized that goal when she joined fellow members of the Michigan State University Percussion Ensemble in the winner’s circle at the Percussive Arts Society International Convention.

 “This experience was a dream come true,” says the percussion performance doctoral candidate in the MSU College of Music.
 “I’m very proud to represent MSU, and it shows that MSU has not only great percussionists, but also very creative ideas and spirit.”

 Yun Ju Pan was among the 17-member student ensemble that traveled to the world’s largest percussion event held in Indianapolis, Indiana.
 The group was one of three winners of a prestigious annual competition held by PASIC and shared accolades with Northwestern University and Eastman School of Music.

 The trip represents the second time the ensemble has garnered top honors at the prominent event attended by up to 6,000 students, faculty, artists and percussionists from around the world.
 Led by director Gwen Dease with additional direction by Jon Weber, the ensemble played five pieces—all of which were composed or commissioned by MSU students and faculty.

 “My goal was to showcase MSU talent in different ways,” says Dease, professor of percussion and area chair of percussion.
 “This event is extremely high profile, so being among the winning ensembles gives us a great platform to perform and show the percussion community what we’re up to here at MSU.”

 Weber, instructor of percussion, agrees that performing at PASIC put students in front of leading percussionists, and exposed them to a multitude of ideas that enriches their educational and performance experience.